Drug Cultivation and Manufacturing Lawyer in Phoenix

 Serious Charges Require Serious Legal Experience

 If you or someone you love has been accused of drug manufacture or cultivation in Arizona, your freedom and future are at stake.
 This is no time to take a chance with an overworked public defender, even if your income qualifies you for one.
 PDs have such large caseloads they cannot give you the focused attention your case deserves and will typically push you to accept a plea bargain, which may not be in your best interest.
-Because the potential consequences are so severe, you need the best criminal defense attorney you can find, preferably one who is board certified.
+Because the potential consequences are so severe, you need the Phoenix criminal defense attorney you can find, preferably one who is board certified.

-Board Certified Drug Defense Attorney
+Board Certified Drug Crime Attorney

 Phoenix, Scottsdale, and the Surrounding Region